la424/bam_bgcn/README.md

 NCBI_fasta_files_and_ancestral_sequence_reconstruction:

-NCBI fasta files for bam and ancestral alignments with nodes Bam_fasta_files
+NCBI fasta files for bam and sequence/protein alignments as well as ancestral alignments with nodes Bam_fasta_files

-NCBI fasta files for bgcn and ancestral alignments with nodes Bgcn_fasta_files
+NCBI fasta files for bgcn and sequence/protein alignments as well as ancestral alignments with nodes Bgcn_fasta_files